heistp/irtt/README.md

 3. `go install ./cmd/irtt` or `./build.sh` and move resulting `irtt` executable to install location

+Building for iOS:

+I have no way to verify this, but I received a report that the following is "close to but not quite the right command" to cross-compile for iOS:

+``GOOS=ios GOARCH=arm64  IPHONEOS_DEPLOYMENT_TARGET=14.0 CGO_ENABLED=1 CGO_CFLAGS="-arch arm64 -isysroot `xcrun --sdk iphoneos --show-sdk-path` -mios-version-min=10.0" CGO_LDFLAGS="-arch arm64 -isysroot `xcrun --sdk iphoneos --show-sdk-path`" go build -o irtt cmd/irtt/main.go``

+Please file an issue if you get this working so I can update the doc.

 ## Documentation

 After installing IRTT, see the man pages and their corresponding EXAMPLES